skellat/new-blog-post-tweety/about.md

 permalink: /about/
 ---

-Stephen Michael Kellat is this blog's maintainer.
+The maintainer of this blog is Stephen Michael Kellat.
 A disclaimer previously made elsewhere states in pertinent part:

 >*All views expressed herein are solely my own.
 I do not speak officially on behalf of any governmental or academic institution through this site.
 I do not speak officially on behalf of any software project through this site.
 Reader discretion is encouraged.*

-Financial support and patronage for Stephen's creative endeavors can be provided via [Ko-Fi](https://ko-fi.com/smkellat) and [Liberapay](https://liberapay.com/smkellat).
-Soon it may be possible to use Patreon but continues to be a matter in development.
+Financial support and patronage for Stephen's creative endeavors can be provided via [Ko-Fi](https://ko-fi.com/smkellat).
+Support is encouraged to allow him to be able to work on creative endeavors such as writing fiction, creating things using LaTeX, and returning more to podcasting.
+Podcasting as a side hustle is rough.

 You can find Erie Looking Productions online at <https://www.erielookingproductions.info/>.